 The Institute for Health Metrics and Evaluation (IHME) estimates that in 1990 more than 12 million children died.
 Most of these deaths were preventable, and arose from illness and poverty.

-Let’s put this in perspective.
-Aviation disasters are a form of tragedy that is both relatively uncommon and widely reported.
-A Boeing 747 can carry up to 620 people.1 The total number of child deaths in 1990 is equivalent to 53 massive aircraft disasters every day, involving primarily children, with no survivors.
+The total number of child deaths in 1990 is equivalent to 53 massive aircraft disasters every day, involving primarily children, with no survivors.

 While every plane crash makes the headlines and 53 of them in a single day would have media coverage everywhere, we see proportionally less reporting about the more prevalent causes of mortality.
 By considering how the unseen, daily cruelty of child death compares to discrete tragic events, we can find a sense of perspective about the scale involved.

 Here at OurWorldInData.org we present the empirical evidence of global development.
 To understand these issues and see the progress involved, we need to have a look at long-term changes over the course of history.

 The chart shows the share of children surviving the first five years of their lives.
 It goes back to the year 1800.
 Health conditions in the time of our ancestors were such that more than 4 out of 10 newborns died before their fifth birthday.
 The historical estimates further suggest that it was the entire world that lived in poor conditions: there was relatively little variation between world regions, and even in the best-off countries of 1800 every third child perished.